realdoomsboygaming/JitStreamer/README.md

     - Open the Tailscale app
     - Follow the in-app instructions to connect to your Tailscale network

-3. Install [this shortcut](https://www.icloud.com/shortcuts/ed312725980f4bbfab7e6fe939a470df) and follow the setup questions.
+3. Install [this shortcut](https://www.icloud.com/shortcuts/f34906a2792e4f4b81b639a6853af403) and follow the setup questions.
 After you connect both of your devices to Tailscale, you can view each device's IP address from the dashboard.
 Use the same pairing file you used to setup SideStore.
 If you don't know the UDID of your device, it is typically the file name of your pairing file
-4. Before you can enable JIT, you have to run the shortcut, first clicking "Start Tunnel", then again clicking "refresh devices".
+4. Before you can enable JIT, you have to run the shortcut, first sending pairing, then starting the tunnel, then refreshing devices.
+You only have to do all of these steps the first time.
+When restarting JitStreamer, it will try to connect to the last paired device again, so after restarting, you shouldn't have to run the shortcut.
 5. To enable JIT on apps, go into the SideStore settings -> SideJitServer and manually set the server IP to be the IP of your server, include http:// and :8080 at the end

 ## Troubleshooting